ryan-kirkman/challenges/problems/b2_talkdesk_integration.md

 #### Contact retrieval:

-Contacts from the external integration are synchonized with Talkdesk giving our customers:
+Contacts from the external integration are synchronized with Talkdesk giving our customers:

 - the ability to call contacts they already have in another service.
 - recognition of the person who is calling if the contact exists in the integrated system